-- 1.9.1 The aerodrome operator shall: - a) perform and document all actions, inspections, tests, safety assessments or exercises necessary, and shall demonstrate to CAA: - 1. compliance with the notified certification requirements contained in CAR 139 PART1. - 2. that the aerodrome, as well as its obstacle limitation and protection surfaces and other areas associated with the aerodrome, have no features or characteristics making it unsafe for operation; and - 3. that the flight procedures of the aerodrome have been approved. - b) provide to the CAA the means by which compliance has been demonstrated; and - c) The aerodrome operator shall use the checklist in the AMC of CAR 139 to conduct a self-assessment prior CAA audit certification.
-The result of self-assessment and the related evidences shall be send to CAA prior the issuance or renewal of the certificate. - 1.9.2 Relevant design information, including drawings, inspection, test and other relevant reports, shall be held and kept by the aerodrome operator at the disposal of CAA,
+- 1.9.1 The aerodrome operator shall: - a) perform and document all actions, inspections, tests, safety assessments or exercises necessary, and shall demonstrate to CAA: - 1. compliance with the notified certification requirements contained in CAR 139 PART1. - 2. that the aerodrome, as well as its obstacle limitation and protection surface and other areas associated with the aerodrome, have no features or characteristics making it unsafe for operation; and - b) provide to the CAA the means by which compliance has been demonstrated; and - c) The aerodrome operator shall use the checklist in the AMC of CAR 139 to conduct a self-assessment prior CAA audit certification.
+The result of self-assessment and the related evidences shall be send to CAA prior the issuance or renewal of the certificate. - 1.9.2 Relevant design information, including drawings, inspection, test and other relevant reports, shall be held and kept by the aerodrome operator at the disposal of CAA.